-DRIVER'S AREA FILTERS
+DRIVER'S AREA AIR FILTERS

-The driver HVAC system's air filter is located behind the front console.
+The driver HVAC system's air filters are located behind the front console.
 To gain access to the A/C filters, remove the grille located at the top step of the entrance door stairs.
 Remove the filters for cleaning or replacement.